ca0v/vue-lab/vue-202/freight-rate/README.md

 * What is the meaning of "current record"?
 Is 2100 meant to be "until further notice"?
 * Does the user need to be able to edit the end date, or is that a calculated value?
 * Is the data sortable?
+ANS: No, already sorted by date
 * Is the data filterable?
+ANS: No, already filtered by date (last 12 months)
 * Is the data searchable?
+ANS: No, just care about last 12 months
 * Is the data exportable?
+ANS: No
 * Is the data importable?
+ANS: No
 * Is the data printable?
+Answer not provided, reporting likely done elsewhere
 * Is the data shareable?
+Answer not provided but seems unlikely
 * Is the user authenticated?
 ANS: Active Directory
 * Is the user authorized?
 ANS: Active Directory
 * Is the user audited?
-ANS: Active Directory
+ANS: Active Directory, log updates and deletes.

-### Assumptions
+### Assumptions (confirmed)

 They will be stored as UNC dates (numbers) and displayed with no time component.